whispir/api/source/includes/_api-gateway-changes.md

 # API Gateway Changes
+We're finalising the migration of our legacy API Gateway service.

+This migration is being performed in 2 phases.
+The instructions below refer to the initial phase of the API Gateway service.
+This will be followed by (refer below) client changes to move to region based API connections.
+We require clients to check that their API service connects & receives correct replies through the test link below (api-sni.whispir.com).
+This link points to the new production system & should be used to verify that there will be no issues once we migrate.

+Please follow the steps below to check the 3 main element of compliance to API standards.

+## Change of SSL Certs
+Whispir is aware of some client integrations that depend upon trusting the client SSL Certificate explicitly.

+If your application has this dependency, we would recommend that you review your implementation as the certificate serving api.whispir.com will be changing.
+You can download the new wildcard certificate by simply visiting au.whispir.com, or the respective region (ap, us, nz, it, ap1) based URL.

+## IP Whitelisting
+The new and legacy Whispir API Gateway services are hosted in AWS.

+If your implementation depends upon IP Whitelisting in order to make calls to our service, we suggest that you review the following set of <a href="https://ip-ranges.amazonaws.com/ip-ranges.json">Amazon IP's</a>.
+You will need to whitelist all IP ranges for the service "CLOUDFRONT" in the region "GLOBAL".

+## Enforcing HTTP Specifications
+Whispir is aware of some client intergration that do not adhere to header parsing rules specified in the <a href="https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html">Hypertext Transfer Protocol specification</a>.

+While Whispir is looking to implement mitigations for those impacted, we highly recommend that you review your implementations and ensure that they treat all headers as case insensitive to increase resilience.

+## Preparing for the Change
+Once you have reviewed the points above, you can directly test your integration by utilizing the following URL - <a href="https://api-sni.whispir.com/">http://api-sni.whispir.com/</a>.
+This URL is a parallel production link and will give you the opportunity to identify any issues or impacts that our migration might have on your integration.

+# Changes to API URL and Key

 Whispir has recently updated the API Gateway Service for all its instances.
 This update brings in the ability to better route the API requests to its regional instances, and also lays the foundation for more API Gateway related benefits it will bringing to its customers in the future.